LouisOuellet/php-api/README.md

 ```

 ### API
-The api fil is the entry-point of our application.
-It will act as a front-controller of our application.
+The api file is the entry-point of our application.
+It will initiate the controller being called in our application.

 #### Example